 4. Determine how to enter the calculation into the Xero payroll system.

 Its important to be aware that Xero Payroll tracks leave and earnings in Hours, which is a different representation from the legislation which is in Hours, Days or Weeks.
+As of September 2024 this is starting to change, with Xero Payroll rolling out Annual Leave to be kept in Days/Weeks instead of represented in hours.
+This should hopefully reduce the need to manual adjustments to Annual Leave balances when contracted hours change.

 When calculating payouts, you will likely be paying out for a number of weeks or days.
 However, these weeks or days will be entered into Xero Payroll as hours, based on the standard hours in the employment tab.

-So if you are paying out based on Average Earnings (can be for both Annual Leave and other types of leave) the leave will be entered into Xero Payroll using 40 hours for a week, or 8 hours for a day (using the above example).
+So if you are paying out based on a type of Average Earnings (can be for both Annual Leave and other types of leave) the leave will be entered into Xero Payroll using 40 hours for a week, or 8 hours for a day (using the above example).
 This means the Hourly Rate may change.

 Below is a generalised summary of how to make the calculations.
 I’ve simplified this to explain the terminology and the basics of when each method is used.
 There are exceptions, and sometimes multiple other factors to consider to determine which method to use, and I have not addressed any of those complexities in this blog.